 - Have you ever asked yourself “why can’t I wear white after Labor Day” and wondered where that saying came from?
 This expression has been said to be the result of the upper class coming home after their vacations and putting all their light-colored and white summer clothing away for the colder weather.
 Of course, there is no rule saying you cannot wear white after Labor Day, but considering the weather gets colder post-holiday weekend and white signifies warmer weather, people tend not to wear it in the fall months.

 - Labor Day is celebrated similarly to how the workers celebrated back in the late 1800s.
-They celebrated their day off with picnics, fireworks, barbeques, parades, and large gatherings, which is how Americans today normally honor Labor Day.
+They celebrated their day off with picnics, fireworks, barbecues, parades, and large gatherings, which is how Americans today normally honor Labor Day.

-- Labor Day signifies the unofficial end of summer, as it marks the of the social summer season.
+- Labor Day signifies the unofficial end of summer, as it marks the end of the social summer season.
 Children go back to school and summer vacations end.

 What do people do on Labor Day?

 Depending on the weather, there is a broad range of activities people do on Labor Day.
-If the sun is out and it’s hot, people can at the beach, lake, or by the pool.
-Since it’s also a long weekend, people have barbeques and cookouts all weekend and go to parades and celebrations for Labor Day.
+If the sun is out and it’s hot, people can relax at the beach, lake, or by the pool.
+Since it’s also a long weekend, people have barbecues and cookouts all weekend and go to parades and celebrations for Labor Day.
 Ice cream and other places to get sweet treats like candy stores are a popular outing, since a lot of these places are seasonal and will be closing soon.
 A lot of businesses will be closed for Labor Day, but restaurants, retail stores, and some other types of businesses stay open for guests to enjoy the last few weeks of summer and to be with family and friends.

 Fun Activities to Do on Labor Day